ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

    ==> node2: ln -s '/usr/lib/systemd/system/geard.service' '/etc/systemd/system/multi-user.target.wants/geard.service'
    alice@mercury:~/flocker-tutorial$

-This step may take several minutes or more.
+This step may take several minutes or more as it downloads the Vagrant image, boots up two nodes and downloads the Docker image necessary to run the tutorial.
-Beyond just booting a virtual machine to use as a node for the tutorial, it will download and build the necessary ZFS kernel modules.
 Your network connectivity and CPU speed will affect how long this takes.
 Fortunately this extra work is only necessary the first time you bring up a node (until you destroy it).